cewing/codefellows_f2_python/README.rst

 License
 =======

+Copyright 2014 Christopher Barker and Cris Ewing.

+Thanks to Jon Jacky and Brian Dorsey, who developed the materials from which this course was derived.

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/